koelslaw/documentation/topics/hardware-assembly.md

 ## Step 4 - Installation of Middle Atlantic Power Supply - U4

-1. Insert 4 screws to secure power supply to case
+1. Insert four screws to secure the power supply to the case

 ```
 ┌────────────────────────────────────┐